Key Takeaways

 Step 1: Submit Form G-28

-For a successful submission, the employer's immigration attorney needs to submit Form G-28 with an official signature from the new employer and detailed information in all sections of said form.
+For a successful submission, the employer's immigration attorney must submit Form G-28 with an official signature from the new employer and detailed information in all sections of said form.

-This will allow representation of a client by the concerned H1B lawyer with regard to various cases at the United States Department of Homeland Security.
+This will allow the concerned H1B lawyer to represent a client in various cases at the United States Department of Homeland Security.

-You’ll then need to get a job offer letter from the new employer that you’re transferring your H1B visa to.
+You’ll then need to get a job offer letter from the new employer to which you’re transferring your H1B visa.
 The USCIS will deny the transfer without an official job offer that proves eventual employment status.

 Step 3: File a Labor Condition Application with the Department of Labor